1Password/scim-examples/azure-container-apps/README.md

 ## Step 2: Create the container app

-1. Open the Azure Portal and go to the [Container Apps](https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.App%2FcontainerApps) page.
+1. Sign in to the Azure Portal and go to the [Container Apps](https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.App%2FcontainerApps) page.
 2. Click **Create**, then fill out the following fields:
       1. **Resource group**: Choose an existing Resource Group or create a new one.
       2. **Container app name**: Enter a name you'd like to use, such as `op-scim-con-app`.
       3. **Region**: Choose the region you prefer.
-      4. **Container App Environment**: Choose an existing one or create a new one with the information in [step 2.1](#21-optional-create-a-container-app-environment).
+      4. **Container App Environment**: Choose an existing Container App environment or create a new one with the information in [step 2.1](#21-optional-create-a-new-container-app-environment).
-3. If you didn't create a new Container App Environment, continue to [step 2.2](#22--container-app-environment).
+3. If you didn't create a new Container App Environment, continue to [step 2.2](#22-continue-creating-the-container-app).

 ### 2.1: (Optional) Create a new Container App Environment